nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/SS_API_IMPERATIVE_SEQUENCE.md

 ## Next Steps

-When your sequence diagram is complete, you must contact one of your coaches for a review.
-Once that review is done, and any corrections are made, you can move on to the next chapter.
+When your sequence diagram is complete, you can either move on to the next chapter, or reach out to one of your coaches to discuss accuracy and understanding.

 [Create Resources Chapter >](./SS_API_CREATE_RESOURCES.md)